 And if you think about it, there are plenty of conditions for which face-to-face chats aren’t really necessary.

 Provided the doctor doesn’t need to physically examine the patient, video call consultations are a great solution to reduce friction, save time, and prevent the spread of illnesses.

 The best part?
 This dovetails perfectly with the introduction of 5G, which will make 4K quality video calls a reality in most modern homes.
 A crystal-clear connection and medical apps for doctors with provide them with all the visual and verbal information they need — leaving patients feeling safe, secure, and well looked after.

 You may have noticed something about the trends we’ve shared above: many of them are tailor-made for mobile.

 With over 50% of total web traffic now coming from mobile devices, there’s no question that mobile is a big part of digitization today — and in the future.

 What does that mean for a healthcare business looking to digitize its services?
-It’s simple: designing for mobile should be front-of-mind when it comes to taking the leap.
+It’s simple: mobile medical apps drive the innovation and designing for mobile should be front-of-mind when it comes to taking the leap.

 In addition to all of the trends we showcased above, the mobile experience simply lends itself very well to the healthcare space.
 Here are just a few of the reasons:

-At Orbitum, we’ve already helped a number of healthcare businesses realize the true value of mobile digital processes — and we’d love to do the same for you.
+At Orbitum, we’ve already helped a number of healthcare businesses realize the true value of mobile digital processes with custom healthcare software development — and we’d love to do the same for you.